Undecidable problems: a sampler: Dynamical systems

 \subsection{Dynamical systems on the set of positive integers}

 There are also undecidable problems concerning dynamics of maps $f \colon \Z_{>0} \to \Z_{>0}$ such as

-The \defi{Collatz $3x+1$ problem}, still open, asks whether for every $n \in \Z_{>0}$, there exists $k$ such that $f^k(n)=1$.
-Building on work of J.~Conway~\cite{Conway1987}, computer scientists S.~Kurtz and J.~Simon~\cite{Kurtz-Simon2007} proved that the following generalization is undecidable:
+The \defi{Collatz $3x+1$ problem}, which asks whether for every $n \in \Z_{>0}$, there exists $k$ such that $f^k(n)=1$, has been open since the 1930s~\cite{Lagarias1985}; see~\cite{Lagarias2010} for a recent compilation of articles on this subject.
+The following generalization has been proved undecidable:

 \newproblem{Collatzpp}{Generalized Collatz problem} {$m \in \Z_{>0}$, $a_0,\ldots,a_{m-1},b_0,\ldots,b_{m-1} \in \Q$ such that the function $f$ given by $f(x) = a_i x + b_i$ for $x \bmod m = i$ maps $\Z_{>0}$ to itself} {Is it true that for every $n \in \Z_{>0}$ there exists $k$ such that $f^k(n)=1$?}